interop-alliance/context-template/README.md

 // 0x0..

-// get context data for a specific context exampleCtx.CONTEXT
+// get context data for a specific context exampleCtx.CONTEXT_V1
 // full context object
 ```

-This package can be used with bundlers, such as [webpack][], in browser
+This package can be used with bundlers, such as [webpack](https://webpack.js.org/), in browser
 applications.

 ## API

 The library exports the following properties:
-- `CONTEXT_URL` and `CONTEXT` (it's recommended that context repositories only export one context).
+- `CONTEXT_URL_V1` and `CONTEXT_V1` (it's recommended that context repositories only export one context).
 - `constants`: A Object that maps constants to well-known context URLs.
-The
-  main constant `CONTEXT_URL` may be updated from time to time to the
-  latest context location.
 - `contexts`: A `Map` that maps URLs to full context data.
 - `appContextMap`: For use with `cborld` library.